-What are the symptoms of advanced mesothelioma?
-At stage 4, which is the final near death by mesothelioma stage, the typical symptoms of mesothelioma have grown more severe.
-Because the tumors have spread outside the lungs, the symptoms are not just isolated to the chest.
+At stage 4, the typical symptoms of mesothelioma have grown more severe and can become unbearable.
+Because the tumors have spread outside the lungs or abdomen, the symptoms are not just isolated to the chest or abdominal cavities.

 Some of the common symptoms of stage 4 mesothelioma include the following: